JoshuaC215/agent-service-toolkit/README.md

 ### Key Features

 1. **LangGraph Agent**: A customizable agent built using the LangGraph framework.
-2. **FastAPI Service**: Serves the agent with both streaming and non-streaming endpoints.
+1. **FastAPI Service**: Serves the agent with both streaming and non-streaming endpoints.
-3. **Advanced Streaming**: A novel approach to support both token-based and message-based streaming.
+1. **Advanced Streaming**: A novel approach to support both token-based and message-based streaming.
+1. **Content Moderation**: Implements LlamaGuard for content moderation (requires Groq API key).
-4. **Streamlit Interface**: Provides a user-friendly chat interface for interacting with the agent.
+1. **Streamlit Interface**: Provides a user-friendly chat interface for interacting with the agent.
-5. **Asynchronous Design**: Utilizes async/await for efficient handling of concurrent requests.
+1. **Asynchronous Design**: Utilizes async/await for efficient handling of concurrent requests.
-6. **(WIP) Content Moderation**: Implements LlamaGuard for content moderation.
-7. **Feedback Mechanism**: Includes a star-based feedback system integrated with LangSmith.
+1. **Feedback Mechanism**: Includes a star-based feedback system integrated with LangSmith.
-8. **Docker Support**: Includes Dockerfiles and a docker compose file for easy development and deployment.
+1. **Docker Support**: Includes Dockerfiles and a docker compose file for easy development and deployment.

 ### Key Files

 The repository is structured as follows:

-- `agent/agent.py`: Defines the LangGraph agent
+- `agent/research_assistant.py`: Defines the LangGraph agent
+- `agent/llama_guard.py`: Defines the LlamaGuard content moderation
-- `schema/__init__.py`: Defines the service schema
+- `schema/schema.py`: Defines the service schema
 - `service/service.py`: FastAPI service to serve the agent
-- `client/__init__.py`: Client to interact with the agent service
+- `client/client.py`: Client to interact with the agent service
 - `streamlit_app.py`: Streamlit app providing a chat interface

 ## Why LangGraph?